Rainchus/ChameleonTwist1-JP-Recomp/README.md

 **Note**: Some animation quirks can be seen at the edges of the screen in certain cutscenes when using very wide aspect ratios.

-#### Dual Analog Camera
-Play with a dual analog control layout like later entries in the series!
-When this option is enabled, the right stick will control the camera.
-You can still have the C-Buttons mapped to the right stick if you so wish, so long as you also map them to other buttons on the controller.
-The right stick C-button inputs will be "silenced", except when you take out the ocarina, so you can still play the ocarina with the right stick.

-#### Gyro Aim
-When playing with a supported controller, first-person items such as the bow can be aimed with your controller's gyro sensor.
-This includes (but is not limited to) controllers such as the Dualshock 4, Dualsense, Switch Pro, and most third party Switch controllers (such as the 8BitDo Pro 2 in Switch mode).

-**Note**: Gamepad mappers such as BetterJoy or DS4Windows may intercept gyro data and prevent the game from receiving it.
-Most controllers are natively supported, so turning gamepad mappers off is recommended if you want to use gyro.

 #### Additional Control Options
 Customize your experience by setting your stick deadzone to your liking, as well as adjusting the X and Y axis inversion for both aiming and the optional dual analog camera.

-#### Autosaving
-Never worry about losing progress if your power goes out thanks to autosaving!
-The autosave system is designed to respect Majora's Mask's original save system and maintain the intention of owl saves by triggering automatically and replacing the previous autosave or owl save.
-However, if you'd still rather play with the untouched save system, simply turn off autosaving in the ingame menu.

 #### Low Input Lag
 This project has been optimized to have as little input lag as possible, making the game feel more responsive than ever!